-Dr. Maxwell is an active presenter on student affairs advancement/fund-raising, student affairs assessment, leadership, multiculturalism, Greek Life, supervision, and student unions and construction.
+Dr. Maxwell has a long history of presenting on student affairs advancement/fund-raising, student affairs assessment, leadership, supervision, and student unions and construction.
 He has served on multiple program review/assessment teams for student unions, student activities, and fraternity and sorority life.
-Dr. Maxwell is a member of the Sigma Alpha Epsilon fraternity and serves locally on the Board of Trustees of the St. Stephen's Episcopal School Houston.
+Dr. Maxwell is a member of the Sigma Alpha Epsilon fraternity and most recently served as the Chairperson of the Trends in Higher Education Committee.
+On the local level, Dr. Maxwell is an immediate past member of the Board of Trustees of the St. Stephen's Episcopal School Houston.

 Dr. Maxwell previously worked at Syracuse University, the University of Arizona, Western Illinois University, and Indiana University Purdue University Indianapolis (IUPUI).
 Dr. Maxwell is a graduate of Syracuse University with a bachelor's degree in personnel and industrial relations and the University of Miami with a master's degree in higher educational leadership.
 Dr. Maxwell received his doctorate in higher education and student affairs from Indiana University, and his research interest includes campus ecology, creating purposeful space, and post-occupancy evaluations.